apache/beam/learning/tour-of-beam/learning-content/IO/text-io/text-io-local-read/description.md

 ```
 {{end}}
 It is important to note that the `Read` and `Write` methods only read and write to local file systems and not the distributed file systems like **HDFS**, **GCS**, **S3** etc.

+### Playground exercise

+In the playground window, you can find an example that reads from a text file and outputs individual words found in the text.
+Can you modify this example to output found words to another file in reverse form?